 Other Addictions.
-According to the SAMHSA survey, in 2005 an estimated 6.4 million people took prescription drugs for non-medical purposes, including approximately 4.7 million who abused prescription pain relievers.
-Further, according to the SAMHSA survey, approximately 16 million people in the United States were classified as heavy drinkers.
-Additionally, according to the SAMHSA survey there are approximately 14.6 million persons who used marijuana in the month preceding the survey and approximately 1.1 million persons sought treatment in 2005.
+According to the SAMHSA survey, in 2006 an estimated 7.0 million people aged 12 or over took prescription drugs for non-medical purposes, including approximately 5.2 million who abused prescription pain relievers in the month preceding the survey.
+Further, according to the SAMHSA survey, approximately 17 million people aged 12 or over in the United States were classified as heavy drinkers.
+Additionally, according to the SAMHSA survey there are approximately 14.8 million persons aged 12 or over who used marijuana in the month preceding the survey and approximately 1.2 million persons sought treatment in 2006.
 Finally, obsessive-compulsive disorders such as obesity and compulsive gambling have been shown to have similar dopamine-related mechanisms of action to drug addiction and affect millions of persons in the United States and around the world.